fmidev/himan/doc/plugin-luatool.md

 ## aggregation

-aggregation is a parameter component, defining for example that it is a cumulative
+aggregation is a parameter component, defining for example that it is an accumulation.

 | Return value  | Name | Arguments | Description |
 |---|---|---|---|